easybuilders/easybuild/docs/eb_list_toolchains.rst

   [...]

-..
-XXX - UPDATE BY VERSION

-.. table: List of toolchains as of version 1.15.2
+.. table: List of toolchains

 ::